2Yr·

 -->Growth rates historical/per industry sector/country specific

--->Diverse multiples such as P/E/PEG ratios per industry sector/country-specific
+-->Diverse multiples such as P/E/PEG ratios per industry sector/country specific

 WACCs: https://pwc-tools.de/kapitalkosten/

--->WACCs industry comparison
+-->WACCs sector comparison

 -->EBITDA/EBIT multiples industry comparison